Ukraine invasion: What to know as Russian forces target Kyiv

 UKRAINIAN CIVILIANS IN HARM'S WAY

-Russia claims its assault on Ukraine is aimed only at military targets, but civilians have been killed and injured during Europe’s largest ground war since World War II.
+Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit and civilians have been killed and injured during Europe’s largest ground war since World War II.

 Ukrainian Health Minister Viktor Lyashko said Saturday that 198 people have been killed and more than 1,000 others have been wounded in the Russian offensive.
 It was not clear whether the figure included both military and civilians.